-R.5.1.5.3 Quantitative justification for exposure-based adaptation
+R.5.1.5.4 Quantitative justification for omission of testing in accordance with Annex XI 3.2 (a)

-A quantitative justification can be submitted based on the Annex XI (3.2 (a)) requirement for exposure scenario with an accompanying exposure assessment.
+A quantitative justification can be submitted based on the Annex XI Section 3.2 (a) requirement for exposure scenario with an accompanying exposure assessment.

-The quantitative exposure estimate relevant to the test that is omitted will be compared to any derived threshold effect level (PNEC or DNEL, based on the information that is already available relevant for the specific test being omitted.
+The quantitative exposure estimate relevant to the test that is omitted will be compared to any derived threshold effect level (PNEC or DNEL) based on the information that is already available relevant for the specific test being omitted.

-Please note that the footnote to Annex XI (3.2 (a)(ii) significantly limits the applicability of the quantitative justification for adapting information requirements.
+Please note that the footnote to Annex XI, section 3.2 (a)(ii), significantly limits the applicability of the quantitative justification for omission of testing:

-- ""[...]For the purpose of subparagraph 3.2(a)(ii), without prejudice to column 2 of Section 8.7 of Annexes IX and X, a DNEL derived from a screening test for reproductive/developmental toxicity shall not be considered appropriate to omit a prenatal developmental toxicity study or a two-generation reproductive toxicity study. - For the purpose of subparagraph 3.2(a)(ii), without prejudice to column 2 of section 8.6 of Annexes IX and X, a DNEL derived from a 28-day repeated dose toxicity study shall not be considered appropriate to omit a 90-day repeated dose toxicity study."
+- "[...]For the purpose of subparagraph 3.2(a)(ii), without prejudice to column 2 of Section 8.7 of Annexes IX and X, a DNEL derived from a screening test for reproductive/developmental toxicity shall not be considered appropriate to omit a prenatal developmental toxicity study or a two-generation reproductive toxicity study. - For the purpose of subparagraph 3.2(a)(ii), without prejudice to column 2 of section 8.6 of Annexes IX and X, a DNEL derived from a 28-day repeated dose toxicity study shall not be considered appropriate to omit a 90-day repeated dose toxicity study."

-If a no-effect level or minimal effect level cannot be derived (e.g. due to the lack of relevant hazard information for the endpoint), it may be possible to use an appropriate, accepted threshold of toxicological concern (TTC) (Kroes et al 2004).
-TTCs have so far only been used in Europe in a regulatory context for food contact materials and flavourings.
-In cases where no reliable or suitable PNEC, DNEL, DMEL or TTC is available, it will be very difficult to argue on quantitative grounds that further testing for a specific endpoint is not needed.
+In cases where no reliable or suitable PNEC or DNEL is available, it will be very difficult to argue on quantitative grounds that further testing for a specific endpoint is not needed.
 Additional hazard data may need to be collected instead of omitting the test, or a qualitative justification for EBA (based on "strictly controlled conditions") might still be possible.